xavidop/blog/genkit/_posts/2026-05-13-genkit-middleware.md

 ---
 layout: post
-title: "Genkit Middleware v2: Intercept, Extend and Harden your Gen AI Pipelines (English)"
+title: "Genkit Middleware: Intercept, Extend and Harden your Gen AI Pipelines (English)"
 description: >
-  A deep dive into the new Genkit v2 middleware system for JavaScript/TypeScript: built-in middleware (filesystem, skills, toolApproval, retry, fallback), how to build your own with `generateMiddleware`, and the new `model`/`tool`/`generate` interception hooks.
+  A deep dive into the new Genkit middleware system for JavaScript/TypeScript: built-in middleware (filesystem, skills, toolApproval, retry, fallback), how to build your own with `generateMiddleware`, and the new `model`/`tool`/`generate` interception hooks.
-image: /assets/img/blog/post-headers/genkit-middleware-v2.png
+image: /assets/img/blog/post-headers/genkit-middleware.png
 noindex: false
 comments: true
 author: xavi